nixworks/public/news/2007/06/30/README.md

 ## [2007-06-30](/news/2007/06/30/index.md)

 ### [ ''Glasgow International Airport attack:'' A car on fire crashes into the main terminal building of Glasgow Airport.
 Two people are arrested at the scene by police, with one man reportedly on fire as he is being arrested.
 The airport closes, with all plane flights cancelled and the airport evacuated.
 COBRA conducts an emergency meeting, and Prime Minister Gordon Brown makes a statement afterward in which he thanks emergency services after today's attack and the London car bombs plot yesterday.
 Home Secretary Jacqui Smith announces that the national security threat level is elevated from "severe" to "critical"&mdash;the highest possible, meaning "further attacks are imminent"&mdash;and everyone should be on "high alert." ](/news/2007/06/30/glasgow-international-airport-attack-p-a-car-on-fire-crashes-into-the-main-terminal-building-of-glasgow-airport-two-people-are-arreste.md)
-_Context: 2007 attack, COBRA, Glasgow, Gordon Brown, Home Secretary, Jacqui Smith, Prime Minster, national security threat level, planned car bomb attacks_
+_Context: 2007 attack, COBRA, Glasgow, Gordon Brown, Home Secretary, Jacqui Smith, national security threat level, planned car bomb attacks, prime minister_

 ### [ Archbishop Pius Ncube, head of the Catholic church in Zimbabwe, calls on the British government to invade Zimbabwe and overthrow President Robert Mugabe. ](/news/2007/06/30/archbishop-pius-ncube-head-of-the-catholic-church-in-zimbabwe-calls-on-the-british-government-to-invade-zimbabwe-and-overthrow-president.md)
 _Context: Archbishop, British government, Pius Ncube, Robert Mugabe, Zimbabwe_